 This type of salt has a better taste and texture than other ordinary salts.
 Depending on the local clays and algae, the taste and color of sea salt will vary.
 Like in India, the salt is black, while it has a pinkish-gray shade in Korea and France.

-Sea salt also has sodium chloride that benefits your blood pressure.
-However, excessive sodium consumption could harm your health, so you must be careful about using sea salt.
+Sea salt is a good source of sodium chloride, a compound that regulates the fluids in your body.
+However, excessive sodium consumption could harm your health, such as high blood pressure and stroke.
 This salt is more expensive than table salt because of its labor-intensive production.

 3. Table Salt

 Open the cabinet in your kitchen, and you will properly find a table salt container.
 This is one of the most common salts used in households.
-Table salt has around 97% to 99% (NaCl); other additives are also present in the salt depending on the source.
+Table salt has around 97% to 99% sodium chloride; other additives are also present in the salt depending on the source.

 Table salt is not suitable for savory cooking as the anti-caking agent will result in a metallic taste when you overuse it.
 You should use this salt for recipes that call for a small amount of salt, like baking recipes.